 A small parking lot is located right outside the Cave Store.
 The parking spaces are limited, though.

 The situation doesn’t get easier with street parking in business and residential areas between Torrey Pines Road and Prospect Street.
 The place is almost always packed.
 You have more chances of claiming one of the parking spots here if you visit the Sunny Jim’s Sea Cave on a weekday.

 A bigger parking lot, the Ace parking lot, sits across the street from the gift shop.
 With ample paid parking spaces, it’s your best option if nothing else works.

 Places to Visit near Sunny Jim’s Sea Cave

 A visit to the Sunny Jim’s Sea Cave is normally short, no longer than 30 minutes.
 The area nearby, however, can easily occupy you for a day or two.
 So if you have enough time and desire to see more of sunny La Jolla, check out the following destinations:

 Known as a favorite sunbathing location of California sea lions and Pacific harbor seals, Children’s Pool enhances your Sunny Jim’s Sea Cave’s adventure with the views of the local wildlife.

 Green lawns of the park allure those locals and visitors that need a break from the splashing waves and a scenic place to have a picnic.
 On weekends, local merchants flock to the park, selling everything from stones, jewelry, and books.

 La Jolla Cove

 If after a quick trip to the Sunny Jim’s Sea Cave you long for more ocean-inspired adventures, visit La Jolla Cove.
-Apart from being a favorite beach destination, its rocks, towering above the untamed ocean, are another popular place to see the seals and sea lions soaking up the sun.
+Apart from being a favorite beach destination, its rocks, towering above the untamed ocean, are another popular place to see the wild seals and sea lions soaking up the sun.